Operational models of temperature superpositions: Introduction

-Another context which calls for a quantum description of temperature is the thermalisation of matter coupled to radiation, such as in the Unruh and Hawking effects.
-There, internal states of a probe system (called an Unruh-DeWitt detector) in non-inertial motion thermalise to a temperature proportional to the detector's acceleration.
-Again, taking into account that classical trajectories are just an approximation, fundamentally one deals with a system which is coherently spread over trajectories with different local accelerations each leading to a different thermal state of the probe.

-The above scenarios call for a sharper understanding of thermal processes involving quantum systems---where temperature does not take a fixed, classical value.
-Hence, the question arises whether temperature can be ``in superposition'' in some appropriate sense.
+There are certain scenarios at the intersection of quantum theory and thermodynamics with relativity in which these abstract ideas do in fact become relevant.
+See, for example, the Tolman--Ehrenfest effect~\cite{Tolman1930, TolmanEhrenfest1930}, in which locally-measured temperatures within a gas in thermal equilibrium in a gravitational field vary with position due to gravitational redshift, or time dilation.
+Because a quantum system cannot be infinitely well-localised it is implied that, fundamentally, such a system acting as a thermometer will be coherently spread over baths with different local temperatures.
+Another such scenario arises for thermalisation of matter coupled to radiation, such as in the Unruh and Hawking effects.
+There, internal states of some system in non-inertial motion thermalise to a temperature proportional to the system's acceleration.
+Again, taking into account that classical trajectories are just an approximation, one fundamentally deals with a system which is coherently spread over trajectories with different local accelerations each leading to a different thermal state of the probe system~\cite{Foo2020, Barbado2020, fooPRR2021}.
+These scenarios suggest a need for a sharper understanding of thermal processes involving quantum systems: those where temperature does not take a fixed, classical value and thermalisation can occur in superposition.